MahonriReynolds/AcademicProjects/README.md

 Simply click on the project listed below to navigate to a brief overview of it.

-All project source code can be directly navigated to from this root directory or from the project overview.
+All project source code can be directly navigated to from this root directory.

 ## Projects